santibreo/pj-site/source/posts/programming/2022-08-17-Sphinx_tutorial.rst

 You should notice that we have added the extension ``sphinx.ext.githubpages`` in the configuration file.
 This extension is not the most useful, it creates a file named ``.nojekyll`` when building HTML documentation.
-The file is empty, so add the extension and create the file manually is just as complicated (not much).
+The file is empty, so adding the extension and creating the file manually are just as complicated (not much).
 Now we will edit the ``make.bat`` (yes, Windows version, I expect to have the bash version for Mac and Unix soon) file so **Sphinx will act the same but the contents when building html documentation, they will be copied to